DeathChaos25/DragonEssentials/README.md

 - Judgment
 - Lost Judgment
 - Yakuza Kiwami 2
-- Yakuza 6: Song of Life
+- Yakuza 6: The Song of Life
 - Yakuza: Like a Dragon
 - Like a Dragon: Gaiden
 - Like a Dragon: Infinite Wealth

-  (Note: Only LAD:IW and Gaiden have been fully thoroughly tested)
+  (Note: Only LAD:IW and Gaiden have been thoroughly/extensively tested)

 ## Features
 - Loading loose files from PAR